 4) Increased vehicular autonomy

-Park assist allows the driver to place the car where needed.
-This removes human error from the process and accelerates the learning curve for new drivers.
 Finally, the rise of driverless delivery creates an opportunity for fleet management to monitor progress and optimise routing.
-Even as automation increases, monitoring driver performance—such as analysing driving habits and behaviors—remains important to further enhance safety and improve fleet efficiency.
+Even as automation increases, monitoring driver performance—such as analysing driving habits and behaviours—remains important to further enhance safety and improve fleet efficiency.
 This helps shorten delivery times and optimise for last-mile deliveries.

 5) Remote vehicle fleet management